csnover/dojo-boilerplate/README.md

 ## Quick Start

 0. Clone the repository using `git clone --recursive`.
+1. Check out the AMD 1.7 branch using `git checkout amd1.7`.
-1. Develop your project in `src/` until it is amazing.
+2. Develop your project in `src/` until it is amazing.
-2. Run `util/build.sh`, which will create an awesome optimised build in `dist/`.
+3. Run `util/build.sh`, which will create an awesome optimised build in `dist/`.
-3. Upload `dist/` for millions of people the world over to enjoy.
+4. Upload `dist/` for millions of people the world over to enjoy.
-4. Hapyness.
+5. Hapyness.

 ### Windows Users